juju/docs/src/en/wip-centos.md

 keeping in mind the fact that one shouldn't use Ubuntu specific calls (such as `apt-get`).

-There is a guide for setting up a MAAS environment using CentOS at:
+Cloudbase have a guide for setting up a MAAS environment using CentOS at:

 http://wiki.cloudbase.it/juju-centos

-Note that Centos 7 agents are already in streams.
+Note that Centos7 agents are already in streams.
 There is no need install Go, compile, tar, and running Juju metadata.
 You can sync the streams to a web server visible to your Juju environment.